 She joined Central European University in Autumn 2011, and was Head of Department 2017-2019.
 As a consequence of CEU's forced departure from Hungary to Austria, she worked intensively with several colleagues across CEU departments to create the BA in Culture, Politics, and Society.
 She was thereafter appointed to be the first Dean of Undergraduate Studies at CEU, building fromn the ground up every aspect of CEU's 3 new BA programs, always in close cooperation with many colleagues at CEU.

-Her expertise is in political sociology, qualitative methods, sociology of gender and sexuality, and comparative and historical sociology.
-She wrote a comparative book on the politics of military service in France and the United States, published by Cambridge University Press, and related journal articles published in the American Journal of Sociology, Polity, Politics and Society, and various other journals.
-Her more recent work focuses on the new radical right in Europe and globally, and has been published in the European Journal of Cultural and Political Sociology, NORMA: International Journal for Masculinity Studies, and Social Politics, where her article, "Daughter, Mother, Captain: Marine Le Pen, Gender, and Populism in the French National Front," was selected as an Editor's Choice article.
+Her expertise is in political sociology, gender and politics, qualitative methods, and political and social theory.
+She wrote a comparative book on the politics of military service in France and the United States, published by Cambridge University Press and soon to be published in German by Hamburger Press.
+She published related journal articles in the American Journal of Sociology, Polity, Politics and Society, and various other journals.
+She has also published on fatherhood and welfare reform in the journal Social Politics.